AliBaheri/Advanced_Lane_Lines-SDCND_SDCND/writeup_template.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The `my_pipline` function in `cell 14` is responsible to turn something similar to following image:
+`my_pipline` method in `cell 14` is responsible to turn something similar to following image:

 <img width="400" src="https://github.com/AliBaheri/Advanced_Lane_Lines_SDCND/blob/master/output_images/FinalResult.png">